samsirinov/samsirinov/README.md

    ![counter](https://en62knrojam32k7.m.pipedream.net)
 </div>

-I am a passionate and proactive BackEnd Developer with one year of commercial experience and a professional interest in C#.
+I am a passionate and proactive BackEnd Developer with two year of commercial experience and a professional interest in C#.
 I am dedicated to designing and implementing efficient and reliable server-side solutions that meet and exceed my customers' expectations.
 I am a responsible, hardworking, and persistent individual who is committed to achieving goals and constantly improving my skills.
 I am always eager to learn new technologies and industry best practices.